jaredboynton/postman-probe/README.md

 Deploy on a laptop for a quick proof‑of‑concept or drop it into Kubernetes for scale—either way, setup is under 30 minutes.

-## Jared's Two Cents 🧑‍💻

-After hundreds of customer meetings, one pattern was clear: **great stories beat great stats**.
-Probe packages both.
-It lets platform teams walk into any QBR and say, *“Here’s the needle we moved this quarter—and here’s where we’re headed.”* That’s the conversation change that keeps budgets (and jobs) safe.
-# Get Started Today

 ## 🚀 Quick Deploy Options

 ### Option 1: Executive Demo (Cloud Run) — Recommended